jhgarcesz/OpslineTest/README.md

- In the client side, we have created a component to show all the records in a table where we do not display the entire record information until user clicks on the details button that is placed in the first column, when the button is clicked we launch a modal built in a different component that renders all details of the record which could be more user-friendly interface instead of showing all the data in each row of the table.
+ In the client side, we have created a component to show all the records in a table where we do not display the entire record information until user clicks on the details button that is placed in the first column, when the button is clicked we launch a modal built in a different component that renders all the details of the record which could be more user-friendly interface instead of showing all the data in each row of the table.